jackc/pgx/README.md

 example_value_transcoder_test.go for an example of a custom transcoder for the PostgreSQL point type.

-### SelectValueTo

-There are some cases where Go is used as an HTTP server that is directly relaying single values from PostgreSQL (such as JSON or binary blobs).
-SelectValueTo copies the single returned value directly from PostgreSQL to a io.Writer.
-This can be faster than SelectValue then write especially when the values are at least many KB in size.

 ### Null Mapping

 As pgx uses interface{} for all values SQL nulls are mapped to nil.
 This